UK exporters need to complete an Annex VII document when they are shipping non-hazardous ‘green list’ waste such as waste paper.

 Electronic Annex VII

 The Annex VII is a physical paper document – for now.
-Consultations have been launched by the Department for Environment, Food & Rural Affairs (DEFRA) about introducing mandatory digital waste tracking.
-This runs alongside the introduction of Extended Producer Responsibility and important new legislation in the form of the UK Electronic Trade Documents Act (ETDA) which comes into force on 20 September 2023.
+The UK’s Department for Environment, Food & Rural Affairs (DEFRA) plans to introduce mandatory digital waste tracking (MDWT) in April 2025, although this deadline may slip.
+This reform runs alongside the introduction of Extended Producer Responsibility (EPR) within the framework of the UK Electronic Trade Documents Act (ETDA) which came into force in September 2023.

 The Act updates the UK legal framework so that digital documentation such as electronic bills of lading is effectively on the same legal footing as original paper versions, with the proviso that a ‘reliable system’ is in place.
 The objective of the ETDA is to bring the benefits of digitalisation to international trade which include greater efficiency and traceability.